kgd-al/amaze/docs/src/misc.rst

     :linenos:
     :lines: 11-20

-- Individual workers will perform 1000 timesteps of every available environment in the inspected library and report through a pandas dataframe
+- Individual workers will perform 1000 timesteps of every available environment (averaged over 10 replicates) in the inspected library and report through a pandas dataframe

 - `format.py` performs the formatting of the raw data thus produced.
   Note that the one used for the aforementioned article is available under